 An avid collaborator, John has created and performed multidisciplinary work with X Factor Dance, Sans Pointe Dance, G. Alex and the Movement, Legacy Butoh, Asheville Contemporary Dance theatre, and Anemone Dance Theatre.
 He has also appeared onstage as “Malvolio” in Twelfth Night (Appalachian State University), “Caliban” in The Tempest (Lenoir-Rhyne Players), "Banquo" and "Doctor" in Macbeth (NCStage), "Prosecutor" in David Mamet's Romance (Zealot), "Fraser" in Mac Wellman's Description Beggared, or: The Allegory of Whiteness (Warren Wilson College), "Peck" in Paula Vogel's How I Learned to Drive (Warren Wilson College), "Jekyll/Hyde" in Steve Samuels's When Jekyll Met Hyde (The Magnetic Theatre), and "Babe" in Julian Vorus's Rock Saber (The Magnetic Theatre).

 John has been Artist-In-Residence at the North Carolina Governor’s School East, the Djerassi Artists Foundation, the Headlands Center for the Arts, the Vermont Studio Center, the Association d’Art de La Napoule (France) and the Pädagogische Hochschule Karlsruhe (Germany), as well as at various American schools, colleges, and universities.
 He is Artistic Director of My Favorite Leg Theatrical Company, a flexible collaborative devoted to creating new interdisciplinary performance, and an Associate Artistic Director at The Magnetic Theatre in Asheville, North Carolina, where he lived and worked for many years.

 In addition to his work in theatre and literature, John is also a practicing musician, with experience on percussion, acoustic guitar, slide guitar, and clawhammer-style banjo.
 He has been an active participant in the vibrant Old Time music scene in Asheville, where he frequently performs in open jam sessions, as well as with the Old Time string bands Chicken Train and The New Southern Ramblers.

-At present, John teaches creative writing part-time through Lenoir Rhyne University's Center for Graduate Studies and works freelance as a literary translator.
+At present, John teaches part-time at the Free University of Berlin and works as a literary translator.